Mriganka-codes/Travel-management-full-stack/README.md

-This repository contains the source code for a travel and tourism management platform i built in an internship/job.
+This repository contains the source code for a travel and tourism management platform i built in work.

 Website Features